-We first ate brunch at The Mill in 2018 when we were thinking about moving to Lisbon.
+We first ate brunch at The Mill in 2018 when we were thinking about moving to Lisbon, one of the best food cities in Portugal.
 Once we made the big move a few months later, we proceeded to frequent the São Bento cafe enough times that we knew each staff member by name.

 Compared to other brunch spots, prices are moderate and flavors are tight.
 On a recent visit we enjoyed wonderful fritters filled with sweet corn, topped with avocado and served with an optional side of smoked salmon.

 True confession – sometimes we go to The Mill just for flat whites.
-The staff roasts a range of global single sourced beans at Flor da Selva in nearby Santos.
+The staff roasts a range of global single sourced beans at a roastery in nearby Santos.
 These flat whites provide a nice afternoon pick-me-up after traversing the city’s endless, undulating, cobblestone calçadas.